 effectively put those networks arrear, since they were forced

 to take the futureless OSI track and were actively blocked

 Internet access, even when that was already available through EUnet and

-to take a practical approach and use both
+had decided to take a practical approach and use both

 In other countries it took much longer, and in particular in Germany